Skip to main content

 Where do I find my filters?

-The filters are found in an integration's "Settings" slide-out, and whenever you customize a widget.
+The filters are found under the filter menu on integration dashboards and whenever you customize a widget.

 In the example below, you will see the following filters for the Google Ads integration: